Nau mai haere mai ki Ngā Poutama Matawhenua

 - A variety of GIS software will be demonstrated, but are not required for the wānanga.

-- Participants do not require a webcam or microphone, but these are useful for support purposes.
+- Participants do not need a webcam or microphone, but these are useful for support purposes.

 Nau mai, haere mai! | Welcome, join us!